What factors determine if Penguins on Parade will happen?

 How do the penguins interact with guests during the parade?

-Guests will line the pathway from upper-to-lower Aquarium, and the penguins will walk up and down the pathway past guests.
+Guests will line up outside of the aquarium and the penguins will walk up and down the pathway past guests.
 Penguins participate in the event by choice, so they may feel curious to investigate near guests, they may stay back near the aquarium, or they may choose to remain in their indoor habitat and not participate in the event.
 With animal welfare in mind, penguin participation in the event is not required, though Penguins on Parade is a great enrichment activity and offers a fun opportunity for people and penguins alike.

 Though penguin behaviors vary, they tend to parade down to the bottom of the Aquarium and back.
 Guests at any point along the pathway are not guaranteed to see the penguin parade.
 Be sure to arrive early to get a good spot!